Logiqx/wst-results/docs/team/notes.md

   - Laptop + mouse
   - Notepad + pen
   - Sharpie
-- Router to be plugged into van with generator
+- Router which can potentially be plugged into van with generator
-  - The ideal is to collect data at the beach, but process it at the camp site

 #### Motions

-- New entrants can be assigned a motion at beach, previous name blacked out with sharpie
+- New entrants can be assigned a motion at beach
+  - Issue a "sail" device to make it clear that it is a primary device
+  - Black out previous surname and forename with sharpie, leave number visible
+  - Take a note of the rider name, nationality, sail number, adult / youth and motion ID
+- Spares can be assigned with the previous name blacked out
+  - Issue "wing" or "kite" device to make it clear that it is a backup device
   - Take a note of the rider name and the motion ID
-- Spares can be assigned with the previous name blacked out, ideally labelled "wing" or "kite"
-  - Take a note of the rider name and the motion ID

 #### Configuration

-- Dummy records in motions.csv so that unallocated motions will have their data downloaded at the beach.
+- Dummy records in motions.csv allow unallocated motions to have their data downloaded at the beach.
   - e.g. `99,724,2024-04-21,2024-04-30,ZZZ601ZZZ,TBC,TBC,TBC`

+Notes:

+- Dummy records have benefits but can also cause confusion
-Note: Dummy records should be deemed a last resort.
-New knights should be configured prior to downloading logs.
+- New knights should be properly configured, prior to downloading all of the logs